Joint Problems

 Weight Loss

-Being overweight or obese puts extra stress on weight-bearing joints.
+Being overweight or obese puts extra stress on joints that carry weight, such as the hips and knees.

 Losing weight can:

-A healthcare provider can refer a person to a licensed dietitian or nutritionist to help with weight loss.
+A healthcare provider may refer you to a registered dietitian or nutritionist for help with weight loss.

 Physical Activity